kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 ### Risks and Mitigations

+- **Maintaining the hub type increases maintenance burden.** Today the hub type is the internal type.
+With this change, the hub type will be one of the versioned typed and will change type as the feature stabilizes and the storage version changes.
+This is a risk that the extra work of switching the hub type each time an API is changed will result in increased maintenance burden and/or will discourage API changes.
+Handw-ritten validation and admission controllers are the most likely to be affected.
+    - Migiations:
+      - The rollout of declarative validation significantly weakens the hand-written alidation case.
+      - Removal of the internal type reduces the number of API types that must be kept in sync and reduces some of the maintenance burden.

+Eliminating the cost of maintaining the internal API definitions reduces development burden for all APIs.

 - **Regressions:** The existing round-trip fuzz and serialization-compatibility harnesses (see [Test Plan](#test-plan)) are the main defense.
 A migration that